-5 Questions Financial Institutions Should Ask About GDPR Readiness
+What 5 Questions Should Financial Institutions Ask About GDPR Compliance?

 Many financial institutions already have operations in the European Union or may have plans to expand in the future.
 If that is the case for your organisation, the General Data Protection Regulation (GDPR) rules will directly impact your institution’s usage and management of consumer data.
 Even if your website simply collects data on EU citizens, you must comply or face significant fines of up to 4% of annual global turnover or €20 million, whichever is greater.

 “One in three firms believes they are GDPR-compliant today — but they may not be.”

 Here are five questions to consider regarding your GDPR readiness: